spirali/haydi/docs/source/cnfs.rst

 The pipeline method ``cnfs()`` is allowed only for *strict* domains. *Strict domain* is a domain that contains only basic objects and is closed under isomorphism (if it contains an element, it contains also all isomorphic ones).
-However, it is usually not a problem to fulfill these criteria in practice.
+We call it "strict", but it is usually not a problem to fulfill these criteria in practice.

-All elementary domains :class:`Range` and :class:`ASet` are always strict.
-(For more information about :class:`Values` in context of this section see :ref:`cnf-values`).
+All elementary domains except :class:`Values` are always strict.
+(Domain :class:`CnfValues` is a counter-part of :class:`Values` for canonical forms; see :ref:`cnf-values`).
 The strictness of a domain can be checked by reading its attribute ``strict``::

   >>> hd.Range(10).strict
   True

-All basic domain compositions preserve strictness if all inner domains are also strict, e.g.::
+All basic domain compositions preserve strictness if and only if all their inner domains are also strict, e.g.::

   >>> domain = hd.Subsets(hd.Range(5) * hd.ASet(2))